Skip to main content

 Only register the source matching your use case.
 Do not register multiple sources — this prevents cross-domain contamination.

-Download the mobiscroll-connect.mdc file and place it in your project's .cursor/rules/ directory:
+Download the mobiscroll-connect.mdc file and place it in .cursor/rules/:

 your-project/